Check out our world-class Ambassador Program

 If no one stores the history, nodes may only sync from centralized providers.
 If no one maintains the state, we must rely on trusted third-parties for our balance.

-Subspace resolves the farmer's dilemma by incentivizing storage of the history and delegating state management to executor nodes.
+Subspace resolves the farmer's dilemma by incentivizing storage of the history and delegating state management to operators nodes.

 allowing for the first truly decentralized PoC network.